 I did make some changes to go along with our desire to eat whole-food, plant-based.
 A link will be provided using coconut oil as an ingredient in homemade butter to replace butter or you can replace butter altogether with 1/2 the amount of butter with applesauce.
-We’ve also replaced eggs with 1 tablespoon of flax seeds and 3 tablespoons of water to equal 1 egg.
-If more than one egg is needed keep the same ratios for each extra egg needed, for example, if your recipe calls for 2 eggs use 2 tablespoons of flax seeds and 6 tablespoons of water, etc.
+We’ve also replaced eggs with 1 tablespoon of ground flax/chia seeds that we grind together and 3 tablespoons of water to equal 1 egg.
+If more than one egg is needed keep the same ratios for each extra egg needed, for example, if your recipe calls for 2 eggs use 2 tablespoons of ground flax/chia seeds and 6 tablespoons of water, etc.

 So here’s the recipe.

-1 cup yellow corn meal (we have ground grits into corn meal)
+- 1 cup yellow corn meal or we have ground grits into corn meal

-Pour oil in cast iron skillet or 9×9 baking dish or use cooking spray.
+- Pour oil in cast iron skillet or 9x9 baking dish or use cooking spray.